Left Populism in Europe

 2. Grassroots Resistance, Austerity and the ‘Populist Moment’

-3. Creating a Party for the 21st Century: New Parties, New Structures?
+3. Creating a Party for the Twenty-First Century: New Parties, New Structures?

 4. Left Populism at Elections: Rhetoric and Programmes